PAC-ROM/android_vendor_pac/docs/BecomeAMaintainer.md

     - If you have added your device to an overlay in the .mk file, then you must create your own.
     - We have ones pre-made for xxhdpi, xhdpi, hdpi, mdpi, ldpi feel free to use these.

-14. Contact either Jaaga (madc0w.undergroundz@googlemail.com), Lokesh (lokesh.c703@gmail.com) or Chad (cbarlan@gmail.com) to be added to the maintainers group hangout.
+14. Please fill out our [Application/Info Form] (https://docs.google.com/forms/d/1NyzSpd0AMigrUimAKAadRnvl3Lvwb0KfFc7POUG0Fis/viewform) BEFORE you commit your device and contact either Jaaga (madc0w.undergroundz@googlemail.com), Lokesh (lokesh.c703@gmail.com) or Chad (cbarlan@gmail.com) to be added to the maintainers group hangout.

-!!Your submission will not be accepted until your patchset and threads comply to our guidelines!!
+!!Your submission will not be accepted until ALL requirements according to our guidelines have been met!!

 As a Maintainer you are expected to:

+5. Abandoned, unsupported, not upkept devices or devices where the Maintainer has sold. broken, lost or doesn't have anymore nor will be replacing it will have a grace period of 4 weeks or the device will be removed.
+It can be resubmitted later new.

     1. Be able to build for your device and provide users with regular builds.
         a.
 You must own the device you wish to maintain.
 Blind builds and ports are NOT allowed!
         b.
 Exceptions may be made (family/friend's devices with direct access and variants of devices etc) and are to be requested BEFORE submitting your patchset to Gerrit!
         c.
 A Co-Maintainer may be elected for your device by you if wanted.
 He/she must follow the same rules as you and submit their own commit to Gerrit.
+        d.
+Maintainers will have merge permissions to their device and kernel specific repositories and are expected to keep their device in working order.
+Whether this done by; doing basic upkeep with upstream changes for fixes and updates, starting for an upstream base and doing original work (pushing upstream when you can), or a mixture of both.
+The main concern is following proper procedure and keeping your device(s) functioning.
+Additionally, common and shared repositories will be worked on together by the Maintainers; they will still be controlled and merged by the PAC Team.
+In this respect, teamwork among Maintainers with common devices will not only be encouraged, in some cases, it may be necessary.

     2. Threads are to be compared to our templates regularly for updated topic and content changes.
         a.
 Templates are to be used exactly as they are with NO alterations aside the forseen places like Titel, Installation, Updating, Not working, Other info, and additional credits below the current list if any, unless permitted otherwise.